tbilloud/gate-pixel/README.md

 ## [Getting started](#getting-started)

 From the root directory (if using Pycharm, set the working directory to the root), run:

 `python3 example.py`

-Or, if Allpix² is not needed `python3 examples/gateHits2cones.py`
+Or, if Allpix² is not needed:

+`python3 examples/gateHits2pixelCoincidences.py`

 If you get the error: